- Patient Care

 Brachial Plexus Injury

-The brachial plexus is the anatomical term for the group of nerves running from the neck and along the shoulder.
+The brachial plexus is the term for a group of nerves that run from the neck and along the shoulder.
 A brachial plexus injury affects the nerves in the shoulder, elbow, forearm, wrist, and fingers.
-This may affect the ability to feel and touch objects and to move parts of the shoulder, elbow, wrist, hand, and fingers.
-A brachial plexus injury may lead to burning pain or tingling in the shoulder, elbow, forearm, wrist or finger.

 - Physical therapy to strengthen muscles and keep joints limber